 When matter changes from one state to another, it’s called a phase change.

-Phase changes are physical changes, not chemical changes.
+Phase changes are physical changes, not chemical changes, because no new substance is formed.

 Common phase changes include: